yhirose/cpp-linenoise/README.md

 Multi-platform (Unix, Windows) C++ header-only linenoise-based readline library.

-This library gathered code from following excellent libraries, clean it up, and put it into a C++ header file for convenience.
+This version of cpp-linenoise is derived from https://github.com/yhirose/cpp-linenoise, which is in turn assembled from the following libraries:

  * `linenoise.h` and `linenoise.c` ([antirez/linenoise](https://github.com/antirez/linenoise))
  * `ANSI.c` ([adoxa/ansicon](https://github.com/adoxa/ansicon))